Owen-Larimer/NYC_2015_Tree_Census_Dash_App/README.md

 Additionally, you can find the metadata information page at the [City of New York's official data page](https://data.cityofnewyork.us/Environment/2015-Street-Tree-Census-Tree-Data/uvpi-gqnh/about_data).
 This page will tell you all about each variable/column.

-Let's start by viewing our data in Python/Jupyter and getting a sense for its capabilities and what we want to do with it.
+Let's start by viewing our data in Python/Jupyter and getting a sense for its capabilities and what we want to do with it (See "Viewing_data.ipynb").
 We'll need a number of libraries for this whole project:

 ```python
 import numpy as np